Koushul/SLIDEWeb/README.md

 ```

 # Select `R Shiny` under Interactive Apps on ondemand
-Make sure to set the App Directory path
+Make sure to set the App Directory path to the folder where the app.R is